RoboticsLabURJC/2020-tfg-alvaro-martin/docs/_posts/2020-11-01-previous-weeks-1.md

 {% include figure image_path="/assets/images/logbook/previous_weeks_1/raw_sample.png" alt="Raw sample" %}

-Using sequence_generator_config.yml and main_gen.py you can configure the datashet expected chaging number of samples, raw or modeled, percentage of train and test values...
+Using sequence_generator_config.yml and main_gen.py you can configure the dataset expected chaging number of samples, raw or modeled, percentage of train and test values...

 You can find the files in the repository: /Generator & Train_Test/Generator AMM with the modified changes for my analisys: